 While you’re staying here, you’re Lord and Lady Smith of Foxhill, so dress with the eccentric swagger of the modern-day aristocrat.
 Or stick to your civvies – no one’s judging.

 Once the Manor’s library, the Dining Room is modern and intimate, with a log fire on one side and a full-service bar on the other.
 You’re not limited to the dining room, however; Foxhill has a ‘whatever, whenever’ policy when it comes to meals.
 You’ll sit down with head chef Richard Thorpe to discuss your tastes, and he’ll then recommend a selection of options that fit with you.
 These can either be tried-and-tested dishes from his black board in the kitchen, or an entirely bespoke creation.
-At Foxhill you can wander into the kitchen whenever you like and request a picnic or a barbecue on the lawn – if it’s doable, they’ll do it.
+At Foxhill you can summon the chef whenever you like and request a picnic or a barbecue on the lawn – if it’s doable, they’ll do it.
 And of course, Dormy House down the road has two restaurants to choose from, too.

 As you’d expect from any manor worth its stemware, there’s a vast and wide-ranging wine cellar for the plundering (with some surprsingly inexpensive options, too), as well as a wide array of spirits and regional Cotswolds ales housed in the Dining Room bar.
 Warmed by the open fire, the Living Room’s a lovely spot for pre- or post-prandials, or head out onto the terrace for a sundowner.